hyenaproject/drat/README.md

-# drat
-This drat folder is where you need to go to install our R packages

 # Install our R packages using drat

 We are using this repository for users to be able to install our R package using ```drat``` http://eddelbuettel.github.io/drat/.